 Ravinia Festival President and CEO Jeffrey P. Haydon

-From 2012 until his arrival at Ravinia, Haydon served as CEO of Caramoor Center for Music and the Arts, where he led a renaissance that included raising over $40 million to quadruple the endowment and invest over $15 million into the historic Rosen House, grounds, and gardens on the 90-acre estate.
-There, he also launched several new programmatic initiatives, including a more than six-year collaboration with Jazz at Lincoln Center, an expansion of the American Roots series, and the acclaimed In the Garden of Sonic Delights sound art exhibition.
+Prior to joining Ravinia, he served as CEO of Caramoor Center for Music and the Arts for eight years, leading a renaissance at the Center by raising over $40 million to quadruple the endowment and invest over $15 million into the historic Rosen House, grounds, and gardens on the 90-acre estate.
+He also launched several new programmatic initiatives, including a more than six-year collaboration with Jazz at Lincoln Center, an expansion of the American Roots series, and the acclaimed In the Garden of Sonic Delights sound art exhibition.
 Haydon led Caramoor to expand its yearly programming by over 80 percent and he initiated numerous community collaborations, all while improving Caramoor’s financial performance by over 20 percent.

 Earlier in his career, Haydon held positions with the Chicago Symphony Orchestra, Fort Wayne Philharmonic, and Aspen Music Festival.
 As part of the League of American Orchestras’ Orchestra Management Fellowship Program, Haydon worked with the Baltimore Symphony Orchestra, Fort Wayne Philharmonic, and Seattle Symphony.
 He also managed the Cultural Events performing arts series in Tacoma, WA.